Good morning, this is UniScoops! This is the student newsletter that’s more enriching than any rich-tea biscuit. 🍪

 We'd love to hear your feedback!

 That’s it for this week!
-We’d like to thank this week’s writers: Alex Moga (Computer Science), Jessica Asiedu-Kwatchey (Education), Abi Vukashin (Medicine), and Eva Bailey (Philosophy).
+We’d like to thank this week’s writer: Alex Moga (Computer Science).

 As ever, feel free to hit the REPLY button - we really love hearing from you!
 Have a happy Monday 😎